doctrine/DoctrineBundle/UPGRADE-2.10.md

 Unless you set it to `true`, Doctrine ORM will emit deprecation messages mentioning this new setting.

+### Preparing for the XSD validation for XML drivers

+Doctrine ORM 2.14+ adds support for validating the XSD of XML mapping files.
+In ORM 3.0, this validation will be mandatory.

+As the ecosystem is known to rely on custom elements in the XML mapping files that are forbidden when validating the XSD (for instance when using `gedmo/doctrine-extensions`), this validation is opt-in thanks to a `validate_xml_mapping` setting at the entity manager configuration level.

+Unless you set it to `true`, Doctrine ORM will emit deprecation messages mentioning the XSD validation.

 ### Deprecations

 - `Doctrine\Bundle\DoctrineBundle\EventSubscriber\EventSubscriberInterface` has been deprecated.
 Use the `#[AsDoctrineListener]` attribute instead.